 This report is prepared based on country reports submitted by experts from China, Mongolia and the Russian Federation.
 The core team includes Wu Lan, Lu Cai and Lei Guangchun (Beijing Forestry University, China), Janchivdorj Luten (Mongolian Academy of Sciences), Irina A. Zabelina (Ecology and Cryology of Russian Academy of Sciences), Oleg Goroshko and Olga K. Kirilyuk (Daurksy State Nature Biosphere Reserve).
-This joint study project also provides field survey outcomes which were at the Daursky State Nature Biosphere Reserve (31 July - 7 August 2017).
+This joint study project also provides outcomes from the field survey which was conducted at the Daursky State Nature Biosphere Reserve (31 July - 7 August 2017).